rki-mf1/covsonar/README.md

 ### 2.3 Adding genomes and meta information to the database (import)

-In this example, we show how we add sequence along with meta information.
+This example shows how we add sequence along with meta information.

-We have sequence file name `valid.fasta` and meta-info file name `day.tsv`
+We have sequence file name `valid.fasta` and meta-info file name `day.tsv`.

 valid.fasta
 ```